-The Mechademia conference will be held in Minneapolis in September 2018.
+The Mechademia conference will be held in Minneapolis on 28-30 September 2018.
 Registration is available at the MCAD event page.

 CFP: Transnational Fandoms